 The Stockholm Archipelago is made up of tens of thousands of idyllic islands.

-They are definitely worth exploring if you have the time, especially during the warmer months, when there’s endless potential for barbecuing, swimming and overnight stays.
+But it’s definitely worth exploring a few if you have the time, especially during the warmer months, when there’s endless potential for barbecuing, swimming and overnight stays.

 Every summer, it seems like half of Stockholm’s population disappears into the archipelago to escape from the bustle of city life.